Éric Weil

 A systematic thinker, Weil's works follow Kant's divide between practical and theoretical philosophy, a complete statement of his thought is developed in his Logique de la philosophie (1950), Philosophie politique (1956), and Philosophie morale (1961).
 These books show how the effort to understand violence by subsuming it under a discursive form is the basis of philosophical reflection.
 Because there are always novel forms of violence that grow out of older already understood and subsumed forms of violence, Weil insists on the role of history in philosophical discourse.
 The role of history is seen in Weil's political thought, for instance, where he rejects the contractualist notion of an original position and instead underlines the historic, context specific, and often violent, origin of political formations, usual by territory-grabbing military leaders.
 This historical origin is used to explain how cultural and political traditions are often inhabited by antique forms of violence that can resurge at any moment or can have perverting effects on the formation of political identity.

 Early life and education

-Weil was born June 8, 1904, in the town of Parchim in the State of Mecklenburg in Germany, to Louis and Ida (née Löwenstein) Weil.
+Weil was born June 8, 1904, in the town of Parchim in the German Empire, to Louis and Ida (née Löwenstein) Weil.
 The Weils were a well-to-do Jewish family.
 He spent his entire childhood in Parchim where he was first a student at the Parchim Vorschule and then at the Freidrich-Franz-Gymnasium.
 He finished his studies at the Gymnasium in the spring of 1922 and left Parchim to go to Medical School in Hamburg.
 Just after Weil matriculated into university, his father died.
 Louis Weil's death led the family into material difficulties that would persist all throughout Éric Weil's student years.